fen-here/PI_PICO_Tunnel/README.md

 This also should work on the latest version of Micropython which can be found here[https://micropython.org/download/]

+Of course this project can work with a variety of hardware and configurations but might be harder to debug.
+Of course customisation is heavily endorced with projects like this.

 # Set Up
+## Fan set up:
+The 5v fan is recommended to be conected on

 # Code